Beginner’s guide to managing your money

 You could also keep a spending diary and keep a note of everything you buy in a month.
-Or, if you do most of your spending with a bank card, have a look at last month’s bank statement and work out where your money is going.
+Or, if you do most of your spending with a bank card, look at last month’s bank statement and work out where your money is going.

 Get everyone involved

 Get everyone in your family involved with keeping to a budget.
 Sit down together and make a plan that you can all stick to.
 Work out how much spending money is available and agree between you what you’ll each have.

 For many of us, household bills make up a large chunk of our spending.
 The good news is that it’s easy to save hundreds of pounds off your bills by following our tips.

 You can also save hundreds and even thousands of pounds by shopping around for a new mortgage, or reviewing the one you already have.

 Life is unpredictable so try to review your budget and your spending if there’s a change, or at least every couple of months.

 You might get a pay rise, which means you can save more, or you might find your household bills increase.